spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 fibrous(function upload() { ... })
 ```

-This felt exactly like the generators version but with `sync` instead of
+This felt very similar to the generators version above but with `sync` instead
-`yield` to indicate the methods that will yield.
+of `yield` to indicate the methods that will yield.
 The one benefit I can think
 of is that it feels more natural for chaining - less parenthesis are needed.

 ```